Understand how applications work. See:

 Determine Application TypeTo figure out the type of application your schools use, do both of the following:

-The application section of a college website will tell you not only if the college has its own application or uses the Common or Coaltion Applications.
-It will also tell you all of the fine print about application elements.
-Since college applications vary so much, it is imperative that you read and follow instructions on each college's website.
+The application section of a college website will tell you not only if the college has its own application or uses the Common Application or another platform.
+The website will also tell you all of the fine print about application elements.
+Since college applications vary so much, it is imperative that you read and follow the instructions on each college's website.

 - Add schools to your Colleges I'm Applying To list in Naviance and look at the icons using the key below.
 If there is a "?" you have a choice and need to decide which choice you will make and indicate that in Naviance.